 10. John Lennon

-John Lennon was an English singer-songwriter, musician, and activist who was a co-founder of the Beatles.
-He was also the chief songwriter for the band.
-He was always known for his rebellious attitude and lyrics.
+We have talked about Paul McCartney already, so now it’s time for John Lennon, the other co-founder of the Beatles.
+He was also the chief songwriter for the band and known for his rebellious attitude and lyrics.

 11. Liam Payne

-He is known as a supporter of Comic Relief and has raised over £1 million for the charity.
-Payne has also been involved in various other charitable endeavors.
-He has been nominated for two Grammy Awards.
+Payne is known as a supporter of Comic Relief, a charity by British comedians in response to Ethiopia’s famine, and has helped raise over £1 million for the charity.
+The singer has also been involved in various other charitable endeavors, including UNICEF and CLIC Sargent.

 12. George Michael